taw00/dashcore-rpm/documentation/howto.secure-your-dash-masternode.md

 Let's rate limit traffic to those ports to reduce abuse.
 SSH and cockpit, if those services were added they really need to be rate limited.
 You would probably want to rate limit 80 and 443, for example, if this were a webserver (but using more liberal values).
-Masternodes _probably_ don't need to be rate limited since they are filtered at the protocol level, but that is something to consider in the future.
+Nodes _probably_ don't need to be rate limited since they are filtered at the protocol level, but that is something to consider in the future.

 > **Note:** `--add-service`, `--add-rich-rule`, `--add-port` &mdash; all of